 Credit: @jbocianski on Instagram

 The Genesee Brew House is a top destination for beer lovers.
-Interactive exhibits and historical artifacts tell the story of this brewery, founded in 1878, and after a tour you can take your beverage of choice up to the rooftop patio to enjoy spectacular views of the 96-foot High Falls (pictured) waterfall that sits in the center of Rochester.
+Interactive exhibits and historical artifacts tell its story and after a tour you can take your beverage of choice up to the rooftop patio to enjoy spectacular views of the 96-foot High Falls (pictured) waterfall that sits in the center of Rochester.
 Round out your trip with a ride on the country’s second-oldest roller coaster stationed at Seabreeze Amusement Park, watch the Rochester Red Wings Baseball at Frontier Field, grab breakfast or lunch at Rochester Public Market, or dip your toes in the sand at Ontario Beach Park.
 For more ideas visit Spotlight on Rochester.

 New York City